Our Favorite

 Support

 Yahoo Groups: Yahoo groups is a great way to find online support.
 Through this service, you can find people dealing with the same issues as you who will be able to give you advice and connect you with specialists.
-Try searching for a group, or check out my favorites: LCA Group (for parents of children with LCA as well as adults with LCA), Blind Homeschooler (for parents and teachers homeschooling blind children), Blind Babies (a place for parents and other caregivers of blind babies and children to support each other), BVI-Parents (for parents of blind and visually impaired children), and Joubert Syndrome Group (for parents of children with JS).
+Try searching for a group, or check out my favorites: LCA Group (for parents of children with LCA as well as adults with LCA), Blind Homeschooler (for parents and teachers homeschooling blind children), BVI-Parents (for parents of blind and visually impaired children), and Joubert Syndrome Group (for parents of children with JS).
 All of these lists require that you sign up (for free) and become a member.

-The Jewish Guild for the Blind: Call (212) 769-7815 or (800) 915-0306 to learn more about telephone support groups for parents of children with LCA, Retinitis Pigmentosa, Cortical Visual Impairment, or Retinopathy of Prematurity.
+The Jewish Guild for the Blind: Register online to learn more about telephone support groups for parents of children with LCA, Retinitis Pigmentosa, Cortical Visual Impairment, or Retinopathy of Prematurity.

 Letting Your Child's Wild Side Out: Learn about this DVD that shows parents of blind children how to cut those apron strings and teach their kids confidence and self-reliance.